Bria-AI/agent/aws/README.md

 ## Deploy

 ### Prerequisites
-1. Create a user and organization on BRIA platform
+1. Create a user and organization on BRIA platform (If you already have an organization created in BRIA platform please skip this step and proceed to step 2)
     1. Go to https://platform.bria.ai and register to BRIA
     2. You will be asked to provide an organization name under the registration process (after you log in the organization name will appear on the top right corner)